 For people with HIV, genital herpes may increase the amount of HIV in bodily fluids and increase the chance of passing on HIV to sex partners.

 Someone who has genital herpes may be more likely to get HIV if they are exposed to HIV during sex.

 However, evidence shows that people living with HIV who are on effective HIV treatment do not transmit HIV sexually, even when they or their partners have an STI.

 What can I do?

-Use a condom during vaginal intercourse and anal intercourse.
-Condoms are only effective if the infected area is covered by the condom.
+Use a condom during vaginal and anal intercourse.
+Condoms are only effective if the area with herpes on it is covered by the condom.

 Use a condom or oral dam during oral sex.

-There is no vaccine to protect against genital herpes.
+There is no vaccine to protect against genital herpes or HSV.

 It is a good idea to get tested for other sexually transmitted infections (STIs), including HIV, when you get tested for genital herpes.
 Other STIs can be passed on in the same way as genital herpes.
-Talk to your healthcare provider about how often you should test for genital herpes or other STIs.
+Talk to your healthcare provider about how often you should get tested for genital herpes and other STIs.

-Genital herpes cannot be cured with medication.
-However, if you have genital herpes, antiviral medications can help prevent outbreaks or reduce symptoms during an outbreak.
-For these medicines to work, it is important that you take them exactly as directed by your doctor.
+If you have a genital herpes infection, antiviral medications can help to prevent outbreaks, reduce symptoms during an outbreak and reduce the chances of passing genital herpes to a partner.
+For these medicines to work, it is important that you take them exactly as directed by your healthcare provider.